Wednesday, June 29, 2016

 Baumeister (#40 - rated 8.5 out of 12)

-The story goes that this brew originated in 1907.
-The web site quote “It is still made today with that same local tradition and care”.
-Only it originated with artesian water and I bet it did not use High Fructose Corn Syrup.
-So they may make it similar, but the ingredients changed, I would think.
+Legend has it that this beverage originated in 1907.
+The website states, “It is still made today with that same local tradition and care.”
+However, it is believed that the original recipe used artesian water and did not contain High-Fructose Corn Syrup.
+While the beverage may taste similar, the ingredients have likely changed.

 Nutrition 12 oz serving (from the bottle)